nonomal/Fail2Ban-Report/README.md

 # Fail2Ban-Report

 A simple and clean web-based reporting tool for Fail2Ban events.
-Turn your daily Fail2Ban logs into searchable and filterable JSON reports – perma ban IPs from this List directly in your Firewall.
+Turn your daily Fail2Ban logs into searchable and filterable JSON reports – perma ban IPs from this List directly and manage its Blocklist.
+Ban/Unban

 > Designed for sysadmins, self-hosters, and security-conscious users who want better insight into Fail2Ban activity and fine-grained control over IP blocking.